lcondep/spacey/README.md

 # spacey
-Data science capstone - final project
+Data science capstone - final project.
+Its a markdown file in this repository.